-We teach functional skills English from Pre-entry level up to Level 2 (equivalent to GCSE).
-The curriculum focuses on spelling, punctuation, grammar, reading and speaking, listening and communication.
-Our aim is to ensure that all pupils are taught sentence structure including paragraphs, types of text, literary devices and to use resources such as a dictionary and a thesaurus as well as ICT programmes.
+We teach Functional Skills English from Pre-entry level up to Level 2 (equivalent to GCSE).
+Our curriculum focuses on: spelling, punctuation, grammar, reading and speaking, listening and communication.
+Our aim is to ensure that all pupils are given the skills needed to use in their future lives.
+The pupils are taught writing structure, including sentence formation and paragraphs, types of text, literary devices and how to use resources such as a dictionary and a thesaurus as well as ICT programmes.

-Our curriculum intends to fill the English gaps that pupils have been unable to do in previous schools, often due to long periods of disrupted education.
+Our curriculum intends to fill the English gaps that pupils have not been unable to do in previous schools, often due to long periods of disrupted education.
 We aim to do this by teaching fundamental skills using a mix of phonic programmes and spellings to support reading and writing levels.
 All pupils read on a weekly basis independently and to a staff member.
-When pupils join Cherry Tree their reading age is assessed every 2 terms ensuring we keep on top of their individual needs and progress made.
-Pupils also take part in weekly spelling tests that are taken from high frequency spelling lists and a more challenging keyword vocabulary to allow our pupils to be stretched.
-This allows our pupils to focus on areas that require development.
+When pupils join Cherry Tree their reading age is initially assessed as well as pupils completing a reading age test every 2 terms hence, ensuring we keep on top of their individual needs and to determine progress made.
+Pupils are taught to spell words taken from high frequency spelling lists and from Functional Skills Spelling Lists which are appropriate for each pupil’s level.
+Pupils are also taught a more challenging keyword vocabulary to allow our pupils to be stretched.
+During their reading lessons, pupils extract “tricky words” from their given text.
+They define these using a dictionary and place them into a sentence which aids their comprehension and allows our pupils to focus on areas that require development.
 Pupils are prepared for spelling and reading assessments and encouraged to take ownership of their own learning by practicing at home and taking part in self-directed learning tasks.

 The maths curriculum delivered by Cherry Tree is designed to recognise children’s prior learning, fill in learning gaps and provide first-hand learning experiences which allow the pupils to develop interpersonal skills and build confidence with numbers and problem solving.
 It is designed to allow pupils to gain knowledge of mathematical concepts, terminology, notation, facts, generalisations, methods and techniques following the Maths functional skills curriculum.
 Pupils learn to increase their skill base by engaging in communication, teamwork, presentation, and problem solving.